 - Nomination must be endorsed by two IEEE members

 The award must be approved within five years of the initiation of the project or event.

 - Up to six (6) MGA Achievement Awards will be presented annually

 - Recipients will be selected by theMGA Awards and Recognition Committee and approved by the MGA Board at the November MGA Board Meeting

-- Nominators and recipients will be notified in December
+- Nominators and recipients will be notified after the MGA Board meeting

 - Recipients will receive a plaque suitably inscribed, attesting to the accomplishment(s) made by the individual(s), and a US$250 cash prize